 The original tale comes from the first completed draft of the music and describes Stina’s story as she leaves her village and goes on a journey of transformation from human to wolf and from child to adult.
 A lot of it has changed since, as it’s evolved into a fully fledged screen play with fleshed out characters, plot and motivations.
 But many of the original ideas still pop up in the film in various forms.
 It’s unlikely that all of this music will remain in the final movie, as it will need to be scored specifically for the drama, but below is the story in its original form, with accompanying music.

-Stina and the Wolf (original story and music)
+Stina & the Wolf (The original story and music)

 1 – The Village